 3 For example, marginal wet meadow acres could be sold and used to fund acquisition of riverine habitat.
 4 Acquire can include fee-title purchase, conservation easement, lease, and management agreement.

-5 60 acres of bare sand habitat.
+For a case of bare sand habitat.
 Acquisition may begin prior to 2019.

-6 100 acres of additional habitat would achieve the FWS objective of supporting a stable to increasing plover population in the AHR through the First Increment Extension period.
+^{6 100} acres of additional habitat would achieve the FWS objective of supporting a stable to increasing plover population in the AHR through the First Increment Extension period.